 3. Community Support

-Autoimmune Aware support groups are designed to provide those who suffer from chronic conditions – often mysterious or undiagnosed – a safe space for emotional support and guidance, assisting in their journey to good health.
+Autoimmune Aware support groups provide those who suffer from chronic conditions – often mysterious or undiagnosed – a safe space for emotional support and guidance, assisting in their journey to good health.
 We are developing a national model and organizing our first group in San Diego, California.

-Our website provides access to important articles impacting diagnosis, treatment, and daily management of conditions, as well as highlighting important discoveries in AD.
-We strive to provide the most accurate information available about nutrition, therapies, the human microbiome, specific autoimmune disorders, and environmental health as it develops.
+Our website provides access to well-researched and thoughtful articles impacting diagnosis, treatment, and daily management of conditions, as well as highlighting important discoveries in AD.
+We strive to provide the most thorough, accurate information available about nutrition, therapies, the human microbiome, specific autoimmune disorders, and environmental health as it develops.

 5. Focus on Celiac Disease

 We are continuing our work in partnership with the Celiac Group of Children’s National Medical Center (CNMC) in Washington, D.C., which began in 2015.

 Our support includes making possible the establishment of a CNMC Multidisciplinary Clinic for celiac disease patients, the most comprehensive approach ever developed before.
 This serves as a national standard of the highest care for celiac disease patients and is becoming a referral clinic.

 We partner to hold an annual Gluten Free Education Day and Expo in the D.C.
 Metropolitan area.
 This event has proved wildly popular, and is spearheaded by the very talented Executive Director of the Celiac Program at CNMC, Vanessa Weisbrod.

 6. Raising Awareness

 Through our various initiatives, we are raising awareness of autoimmune disease and its impact on the lives of so many.

 In the fall of 2020, we are planning to hold a symposium in Washington, D.C., bringing together expert physicians and scientists in autoimmune neurological disorders.
 Due to the COVID-19 pandemic, the event may be postponed.
 Stay tuned for details!